-XGBoost is a modern implementation of Gradient Boosting Machine that works largely the same as the standard GBM.
-Like regular GBM, it fits to the residuals of previous trees and then predicts on a new observation by using a linear combination of the trees weighted by the learning rate, but it adds two additional regularization hyper-parameters that further aim to reduce prediction variance.
+XGBoost, which stands for Extreme Gradient Boosting, is a modern open-source implementation of Gradient Boosting Machine that works largely the same as the standard GBM.
+Like regular GBM, it fits to the residuals of previous trees and then predicts on a new observation by using a linear combination of the trees weighted by the learning rate.
+XGBoost provides parallel tree boosting and has become a popular machine learning algorithm for its scalability, accuracy, and speed.

 Developed by Tianqi Chen, the XGBoost library implements the GBM algorithm.
 XGBoost improves upon the standard GBM framework by incorporating several additional features and optimizations, including: